cmu-sei/juneberry/juneberry/documentation/model_configuration_specification.md

 * MMDetection - juneberry.mmdetection.evaluator.Evaluator
 * TensorFlow - juneberry.tensorflow.evaluation.evaluator.Evaluator

+The following Evaluators can be used to evaluate ONNX models:
+* An ONNX model trained in Juneberry using PyTorch - juneberry.onnx.pytorch.Evaluator
+* An ONNX model trained in Juneberry using Tensorflow - juneberry.onnx.tensorflow.Evaluator
+* Custom Evaluator classes are also supported, e.g. juneberry.onnx.onnx_model_zoo.faster_rcnn.Evaluator

+Every evaluator classes supports kwargs that allow you to specify custom classes for the various evaluation components.
+The following kwargs are recognized by the base Evaluator class:
+"loader": <fully qualified name of class that describes how to construct a data loader for the evaluation>
+"output": <fully qualified name of class that describes how to format the evaluation output data>
+"procedure": <fully qualified name of class that describes how to conduct the evaluation>

+You can construct your own classes to act as a Juneberry evaluator by assembling classes for the data loader, evaluation procedure, and evaluation output formatting.
+For an example of how to build a custom evaluator, refer to juneberry.onnx.onnx_model_zoo.faster_rcnn.Evaluator.

 ## format_version
 Linux style version of the **format** of the file.
 Not the version of the data, but the version of the semantics of the fields of this file.